adityaupadhyaycoder/js-refresh/arrayMethodsNotes/map.md

-# CQ-1:-> What is need of second argument thisArg ?
+# CQ-1: What is need of second argument thisArg ?

-Ans:->
+Ans:
 The second argument `thisArg` allows you to specify the value of `this` inside the callback function.
 This is useful when you want to use an external object or context within the callback function.
 Without `thisArg`,